it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/Data_Confidentiality_Integrity_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology A1.1.2

-### Documentation Clearly Identifies Sensitive Information Processed by the Product

-Document all sensitive information stored, processed, or transmitted by the product and network infrastructure.

->Locate all data that has privacy concerns and election operations concerns if its confidentiality or integrity were to be compromised.

-Applies to: All components

-Method: Copy

->Reference: CIS Security Best Practices for Non-Voting Election Technology 4.1.1

 ### Follow Secure Configuration Guidance for Cloud Storage

 Follow guidance from CIS Foundations Benchmarks or other secure configuration guidance to ensure all cloud storage containers with sensitive election data are properly secured.